Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 """"""""""""""""""""""""""""

 Only a few changes are necessary to make our code MPI-compatible.
-Modify the top of the Calling Script as follows:
+Modify the top of the calling script as follows:

 .. code-block:: python
     :linenos: